Strategic Choice Cascade: The 5 Strategic Choices

 Practical Guidance

-Applying the cascade is less about following a rigid process and more about fostering the right conversations at the right level of the organization.
+Applying the cascade is less about following a rigid process and more about fostering the right conversations at the right level of the organisation.
 Here is a practical sequence that many strategy teams have found effective.

 1. Start with an honest audit.
 Before making new choices, map your current implicit choices.
 What arenas are you actually competing in?
 What is your actual (not stated) way to win?
 This often reveals uncomfortable gaps between intention and reality.